-The trail was open in 2019-2020 and is joins up with the Canfor Smithmill trail and is the only trail that is connected to a community where sledders can go for fuel, food and sled shop for repairs.
+The trail was open in 2019-2020 and it joins up with the Zavisha Smithmill trail and is the only trail that is connected to a community where sledders can go for fuel, food and sled shop for repairs.

 As one of the original 3 trails identified by the Club and approved in principle in December of 2009 along with the Leddy Lake and Wesley Creek trails, further work has been delayed during the development of the Club’s other trails.
 This proposed trail would be an extension to the Wesley Creek Trail and will potentially run north along the power line which is adjacent to the DMI east haul road.
 Work could proceed once the Hines Creek Trail is complete if a Trail Sponsor to lead the project is identified.